cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 **Cosmos** is a network of independent blockchains.
 All powered by consensus algorithms with Byzantine Fault-Tolerance (BFT).
 All connected through an inter-blockchain communication protocol (IBC) enabling value transfers (e.g. token transfers) and other communication.
 All this without the need to involve exchanges nor compromise the chains' sovereignty.

-More than this, Cosmos is also **a blockchain ecosystem**, complete with protocols, SDK, tokens, wallets, applications, repositories, services and tools.
+More than this, Cosmos is also **a blockchain ecosystem**, complete with protocols, SDK, tokens, wallets, applications, repositories, services, and tools.

 ## A Whole Universe to Discover - Tokens, Wallets, Apps, and Services

 Fittingly, Cosmos is an ever-expanding ecosystem of tokens, wallets, tools, and interconnected apps and services, all built for the decentralized future.

 At the time of writing, almost **$100 billion in digital assets** are under management and secured by Cosmos.
 Digital assets on Cosmos include fungible and non-fungible tokens (NFT).
-You can issue in-application tokens to conduct settlements, bespoke issuance, inflation / deflation, and more.
+You can issue in-application tokens to conduct settlements, bespoke issuance, inflation/deflation, and more.

 Among the fungible tokens secured by Cosmos are the [Binance Coin](https://www.binance.com/en/bnb), [Terra](https://www.terra.money/), and of course, ATOM.
 Because they are defined on application-specific blockchains, their developers are free from the constraints of a hypothetical general-purpose blockchain.